thacuber2a03/hope/README.md

 it's more of an SDL2 wrapper than it is a framework, but I like to think of it as a framework

 ## how to use
-like love2d, hope needs to have a folder path passed to it. from there it'll look for main.fe and optionally conf.fe
+like love2d, hope needs to have a folder path passed to it. from there it'll look for main.fe and optionally conf.fe, if it exists. unsure if you can just drag a folder towards the executable, haven't tried that yet.

 ## building
 the easiest way to build is to clone the repo and open hope.cbp in code::blocks.